JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 ## Testing

 As I worked on more and more search improvements I ran into an issue.
 How do I know if the engine is getting better at playing chess?
 I could play against it after each change, but I suck...
-So the best approach is to have every change to the engine play an older version of itself.
+The best approach is to have every change to the engine play against an older version of itself.
 If the newer version beats the older one more often than not, the change was probably a good one.

 Thankfully [Fastchess](https://github.com/Disservin/fastchess) exists, it will make "tournaments" where a random position is given to 2 engines and they both play as white and black in that position to see who wins.
 It gives a basic report that looks roughly like